dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

 ## Create sample self-contained application

-At this point you can create a new 'Hello World' program in the standard way.
+At this point, you can create a new 'Hello World' program in the standard way.

 ```bat
 mkdir HelloWorld